capktkirk/dotfiles/README.md

 * In Polybar there is a weather script in the scripts directory.
 You will need to sign up for an API key from OpenWeather and put it there.
 * monitors.xml should be put in the config file if you have multiple monitors.
 Set them up to your specifications or use arandr/xrandr to export your own profile.
+* The i3-gaps config file has a lot of specialized scripts for screenshots/volume increases/weather etc. These will need to be changed based on the software for sound/screenshots/whatever.

+These dot files were collected from multiple sources, sources linked in files where applicable.